 Image 4: One of the findings of the retouching label in the underpass of the MétroStation.

 Since this analysis was made several months after the implementation of the new legislation, this raises the question whether the corresponding posters with retouching information are to be found deliberately in places where large crowds under time pressure pass, so that the observation time and thus the detection of the hint should be kept low.

-Contrary to the rules, google.fr, the French version of the Google search engine, could only find the counterparts of the ads without retouching.
+Contrary to the rules, google.fr, the French version of the Google search engine, could only find the counterparts of the ads without the retouching label.

 Do you have any suggestions, additions, is this post out of date or, have you found any mistakes?
 Then we look forward to your comment.